 Rheumatic illnesses (rheumatism) are conditions caused most commonly by inflammation and swelling of the joints and muscles.
 The most marked symptom of a rheumatic conditions is pain.
-Some rheumatic conditions are caused by wear and tear to the joints and cartilage, such as osteoarthritis.
-Others develop when the immune system becomes overly active and attacks the joint linings causing pain and swelling (autoimmune disease).
-This is known as rheumatoid arthritis.
+Sometimes, rheumatic conditions are caused by wear and tear to the joints and cartilage.
+Osteoarthritis is one example of this.

 Symptoms of rheumatic disease

-Please arrive for this test well-hydrated, to make the procedure easier.During the test
+Please arrive for this test well-hydrated.During the test

 This test is a simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
 You may feel a pricking or scratching sensation.

-If the test was suggested to you by one of our doctors during a consultation they will give you a call to discuss the results with you and suggest the further management if necessary.
-Otherwise we will email you the results and you can either take them to your own doctor for interpretation or you can book a consultation with us.
+If you take this test on the recommendation of one of our doctors during a GP consultation, they will call you to discuss the results and suggest the further management where necessary.
+Otherwise, we will email you the results and you can either take them to your own doctor for interpretation or you can book a consultation with us.

 Our doctors will assess your condition and suggest next steps in terms of diagnosis and treatment.
 You may require blood tests so that the doctor can get a better picture of your condition before suggesting next steps.
 Some conditions can be managed by specialists our clinic, others will require a referral.